This section of the portal contains the following information and materials:

 - Access Bill’s white paper, “Leadership Agility: From Expert to Catalyst.”

 - Access a short version of the white paper.
 (For executives with minimal time to read).

-- Guidelines: Make sure the formal/informal “contracting” you do with your client (individual and/or organization) is consistent with the guidelines presented earlier.
+- Guidelines: Make sure the formal/informal “contracting” you do with your client (individual and/or organization) is consistent with the “Guidelines for Use” presented above.

-- Timing: To be safe, allow 4 weeks for the overall process, divided as follows: One week for registering your client and having the Individual Orientation Meeting, one week for your client to go online and select their feedback providers, and 2 weeks for feedback providers to complete their feedback.
+- Timing: To be safe, allow 4 weeks for the overall process: One week for registering your client and having the Individual Orientation Meeting, one week for your client to go online and select their feedback providers, and 2 weeks for feedback providers to complete their feedback.

 - Confidentiality: Clarify that all feedback, except that provided by a person’s direct manager(s),will be confidential.
 The client (or participants) should be in control of whether they share their feedback with others and how much.

 - Group projects.
-Access more extensive, essential guidance and resources for planning group projects.
+Access guidelines and resources for planning group 360 projects.

 The Leadership Agility 360 itself is $250.
-Unless it’s a group project where the client organization pays Cambria for the assessments “outside the system,” the coach pays for the assessment and bundles this cost with the fee for their time to do the full debrief sequence (orientation meeting, debrief meeting, and action-planning meeting).
+Unless it’s a group project where the client organization pays Cambria for the assessments “outside the system,” the coach pays for the assessment and bundles this cost with a fee for their time to do the full 360 process).
 What you charge for your coaching time during and after this sequence is up to you.